adam-mathe/adam-mathe.github.io/portfolio/rainstorm.md

 ## What are my plans going forward?

-As this project continues, I plan to derive and implement arbitrary axis rotation completely on my own and implement a more stable projection matrix.
+As this project continues, I plan to derive the arbitrary axis rotation matrix and finish up my understanding of the perspective projection matrix.

 ## Source Code & Repository